-When we think about Mexican food the first word that comes to mind is usually tacos.
+When we think about Mexican food the first word that comes to mind is usually Tacos.
 You might even think that this is the only food that Mexicans eat.
-This is certainly the favoured meal, often the cheapest and also with being handheld the most practical to eat.
+This is certainly the favoured meal, often the cheapest, and being handheld also the most practical to eat.
 Tacos have been around for centuries in Mexican cuisine and stood the test of time.

 It’s a fact that when Mexicans travel abroad, aside from their spicy habanero sauce, they miss their tacos!
 But which one and how are they made?
 You will be surprised to know that there are more than 60 kinds of tacos, and the best part is that while we are counting them, there’s most likely a new kind being born.

 There are two main differences between the multiple variations of tacos.
-One is about the tortilla itself – corn vs. flour.
+The first is about the tortilla itself – corn vs. flour.
 Corn tortillas are often found in the southern part of Mexico.
 In the northern part of Mexico, flour tortillas reign supreme.
-We are big fans of the tortillas you find in street food.
-We think they provide just the right ratio of tortilla to filling and inspired are Street Taco wraps.
+Here at Gran Luchito we are big fans of the tortillas you find in street food.
+We think they provide just the right ratio of tortilla to the filling and they inspired our Street Taco wraps.

-The second is the filling.
-Tacos generally have a single filling and there is quite a wide variety of fillings.
-With the increasing number of plant-based eaters, there has been a proliferation of even vegan tacos much to the dismay of more conservative meat-eating Mexicans.
+The second main difference between the variations of tacos is the filling.
+Tacos generally have a single filling and there are quite a wide variety of fillings to choose from.
+With the increasing number of plant-based eaters, there has been a proliferation of even vegan tacos, much to the dismay of the more conservative meat-eating Mexicans.